-Regions experiencing heavy rainfall should always be on the lookout for potential problems.
-One day, they may notice water stains creeping down on the walls, suggesting a potential leak that could lead to serious structural damage if left unaddressed.
+Regions experiencing heavy seasonal rainfall should always be on the lookout for potential moisture intrusion.
+One day, you may notice water stains creeping down your interior drywall, suggesting a potential leak that could lead to serious structural dry rot if left unaddressed.
+In these scenarios, having properly detailed roof flashing becomes essential for protecting your property.

 Roof flashing is a thin material, typically made of metal such as aluminum or galvanized steel, used in construction to direct water away from critical areas of a roof.
 It is installed at joints, seams, and other vulnerable points on the roof surface, such as around chimneys, skylights, and vents, to prevent water from seeping into the structure.